 Brown Basmati Rice: Recipes, Uses, and Storage Tips

-Brown Basmati Rice is extreme versatility as you can make a significant number of dishes with this grain.
+Brown Basmati Rice is extremely versatile as you can make a significant number of dishes with this grain.
 They range from regular brown rice cereal to basmati brown rice syrup, tea, and even tortillas.
 Primarily, you can use it in any recipe involving a grain, and cooked rice goes well with anything.
 You definitely should try cooking Food To Live Organic Brown Basmati Rice Indian style.
-It’s effortless to do, you follow your regular rice-cooking recipe and add lots of spices.
+It’s effortless to do; you follow your regular rice-cooking recipe and add lots of spices.
 The mix of cinnamon, cumin seeds, cardamom, and cloves works best.
 Store brown basmati rice in an airtight container and keep it in a cool, dry environment.